 Western Grey Kangaroos (Macropus fuliginosus) are known to utilise both the fenced and unfenced areas of Craigie Bushland.
-Due to the large resident population of Western Grey Kangaroos at Pinnaroo Valley Memorial Park, it is likely that some individuals use the unfenced portions as habitat linkages to move between areas of bushland.8
+Due to the large resident population of Western Grey Kangaroos at Pinnaroo Valley Memorial Park, it is likely that some individuals use the unfenced portions as habitat linkages to move between areas of bushland.10

-During feral animal control investigations in 2013, and through monitoring undertaken by the Friends of Yellagonga (for the Friends of Craigie Bushland) in 2014-2015,99 two kangaroos were observed believed to be in the fenced area.
-Only one individual was observed within the fenced area during the 2016 fauna survey8 and through monitoring undertaken by the Friends of Yellagonga (for the Friends of Craigie Bushland) in 2014-2015,99 however up to three individuals have been reported to be observed within the fenced area by the City of Joondalup, including a young joey in 2017.
+During feral animal control investigations in 2013, two kangaroos were observed in the fenced area.
+Only one individual was observed within the fenced area during the 2016 fauna survey10 and through monitoring undertaken by the Friends of Yellagonga (for the Friends of Craigie Bushland) in 2014-2015,101 however up to three individuals have been observed within the fenced area by the City of Joondalup, including a young joey in 2017.